sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Technobabble

-People will trust a fast-talker if theyíre wearing a lab coat and spitting enough convincing jargon.
+People will trust a fast-talker if they√≠re wearing a lab coat and spitting enough convincing jargon.
 You gain proficiency in Science.
 In addition, you can attempt to deceive people using scientific fast talk by making a Charisma (Science) check.
 Lies

 told in this way can only be opposed using Science (instead of Insight as normal).

 ###### Witty Repartee

 You know just how to draw attention and ire.
 As a bonus action you can engage a creature that can hear and understand you in witty repartee.
-If you do, the creatureís first attack during its next turn has disadvantage unless it targets you.
-Once you have used this feature against a creature it is immune to this featureís effects for the next 24 hours.
+If you do, the creature√≠s first attack during its next turn has disadvantage unless it targets you.
+Once you have used this feature against a creature it is immune to this feature√≠s effects for the next 24 hours.

 ##### Scout Archetypes